Table of Contents

 “A Company having a minimum paid-up share capital as may be prescribed, and which by its articles,— (i) restricts the right to transfer its shares; (ii) except in case of One Person Company, limits the number of its members to two hundred; (iii) prohibits any invitation to the public to subscribe for any securities of the company.”

-Characteristics of a private limited company
+Characteristics of a Pvt Ltd Company

 Now that you know what a private limited company is, the next step is to know the characteristics of such a company:

-- Membership: Like any other company, a minimum of two shareholders are required in order to start a private limited company.
+- Membership: Like any other company, a minimum of two shareholders are required in order to start such a company.
 But since it remains a small entity, there is also a maximum cap on the number of members fixed at 200.
 There is also a requirement of two directors to run the company

 - Limited liability structure: In a private limited company, the liability of each member or shareholder is limited.
 Therefore, even in the case of loss under any circumstances, the shareholders are liable to sell their own assets for repayment.
 However, the personal and individual assets of the shareholders are not at risk